Educators Are Taking Action in AI Education to Make Future-Ready...

 Educators Are Taking Action in AI Education to Make Future-Ready Communities

-This article is part of the guide: AI is for Everyone, Everywhere.
+This article is part of the collection: AI is for Everyone, Everywhere.

 AI Explorations and Their Practical Use in School Environments is an ISTE initiative funded by General Motors.
 The program provides professional learning opportunities for educators, with the goal of preparing all students for careers with AI.